OSLC/developing-oslc-applications/_harp/iotp_adaptor/dialogs.md

     public void createResourceAndChangeRequestAndRequirement(
             @PathParam("iotId") final String iotId)
 ```
-This method has user code that examines the type query parameter, and use it to call the right creation method in the CE4IoTConnectorManager.
+This method has user code that examines the type query parameter, and use it to call the right creation method in the iotp-adaptorManager.
 This code has to be updated in order to support creation of additional resource types.

 ```
             // Start of user code createResourceAndChangeRequestAndRequirement